-The squat is probably the most well-known exercise to anyone in or out of a gym.
-It’s one of the most beneficial when it comes to improving strength, energy usage and body composition changes (Robergs et al., 2007, Gonzalez et al., 2017, Beardsley S&C Research).
+The squat is probably the most well-known exercise for anyone in or out of a gym.
+It’s one of the most beneficial exercises when it comes to improving strength, energy usage, and body composition changes (Robergs et al., 2007, Gonzalez et al., 2017, Beardsley S&C Research).
 But many don’t get these benefits as they do not know how to do a squat properly.

 Why Many People Can’t Squat

 For any decent PT or strength and conditioning (S&C) coach, the squat is a useful assessment exercise.
 It helps a coach to see any weaknesses in your movement through the posterior chain** (Myer et al., 2014).
 In sport, the back squat can be used to asses performance markers such as neuromuscular control, power, strength, stability and mobility in the posterior chain (Myers et al., 2008, Seitz et al., 2014, Cormie et al., 2007, Seo et al., 2012, Fletcher & Bagley 2014, Clark & Lucett 2010).